Ethical use of data: A data scientist’s code of conduct

 Having trust in your people and your data is the foundation for any ethical data-driven organization.

+What is data ethics, and how do ethics and data science work together?
 The ethical use of data is defined as establishing a set of behavior norms and standards for how someone should act in any given situation, in relation to data practices.1

 “Data ethics ensures accountability when collecting, analyzing, storing or managing data with the goal of minimizing risk to a company, individual or society (GSA, 2020).”
 1

-The ethical use of data requires that we:
+Big data ethics requires that we:

 - Treat data as a strategic asset